Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Bayesian analysis in the time domain

-where these variables are $N_{\rm TOA}$ dimensional vectors and $N_{\rm TOA}$ denotes the number of TOAs of the pulsar.
-In the Bayesian framework, \eref{modelm1} is the model $\mathcal{M}$ for the residuals $\delta \bm{t}$ which are the data $D$.
-Each term on the right-hand side is described below.
-The first term on the right-hand side $\bm s$ is the FDM signal, which is given by \eref{axion_signal}.
-The second term $\bm{n}_{\rm TM}$ is the noise due to inaccuracies of the timing model, which is represented by
+Following the paper \cite{2015ApJ...813...65T,Arzoumanian:2018saf}, the model $\mathcal{M}_{1}$ of the timing residuals $\delta \bm{t}$ for each pulsar includes the FDM signal, the linearized timing model noise, the red noise, the Solar System ephemeris noise, and the white noise.
+Each noise is described below.

-$\bm M$ is a $N_{\rm TOA} \times N_{\rm TM}$ design matrix whose rows describe the dependence of the pulsar timing residuals on respective timing model parameters, where $N_{\rm TM}$ is the number of the timing model parameters. $\bm{\epsilon}$ is a $N_{\rm TM}$ dimensional vector, which denotes small offset for the timing model parameters.
-We will refer to this noise as the TM noise.
-We obtain the design matrix using the TEMPO2 via libstempo, and the timing model parameters used are listed in \cite{Arzoumanian:2017puf}.
+First, the linearized timing model noise characterize the inaccuracies of the timing fit.
+The linearized timing model noise is represented by the product of a design matrix and small offsets.
+The design matrix describes the dependence of the timing residuals on respective timing model parameters.
+We obtain the design matrix using the TEMPO2 via libstempo.
+The timing model parameters are listed in \cite{Arzoumanian:2017puf}.

-The third term $\bm{n}_{\rm red}$ is the red noise for which the power spectral density has most of their power at low frequencies in a given data set.
+Second, the red noise has most of their power at low frequencies in a given data set.
 The red noise is known to have achromatic (observing-frequency-independent) and chromatic (observing-frequency-dependent) components \cite{2017ApJ...834...35L}.
 The achromatic components are thought to be caused by a random walk in one of the pulsar spin parameters \cite{1972ApJ...175..217B,1975ApJS...29..453G,0004-637X-725-2-1607,Lyne408} and contributions to TOAs by an asteroid belt around the pulsar \cite{2013ApJ...766....5S}.
-The chromatic components are thought to be caused by the pulse propagating through the ionized interstellar medium if the dispersion measure of the timing model does not describe all this effect \cite{Arzoumanian:2017puf}.
-This components therefore would be induced either by diffractive and refractive interstellar effects \cite{2016ApJ...819..155L,2017ApJ...834...35L} not included in the timing model or by unmodeled propagation effects.
+The chromatic components are thought to be caused by the pulse propagating through the ionized interstellar medium \cite{2016ApJ...819..155L,2017ApJ...834...35L}.
 Although the origins of red noise are various, simple power-law spectrum form is often used as the power spectral density.
-Under the assumption of the stationary Gaussian process, the power spectral density $P(f)$ can be written as
+Specifically, the power spectral density of the red noise $P(f)$ is defined as